 Princeton Times-Republic, Sept.
 16, 1965 – “The City of Princeton is the recipient of a piece of property on West Water Street, a gift from Mrs. Adeline Stern to the city.
 The property includes the east half of the 57.5 feet in Lot 4, Block E of the original plat of the City of Princeton, and the building located on the lot.
 This gift of property from Mrs. Stern is given as a memorial, in memory of her husband, Hugo H. Stern, a jeweler, and late of the City of Princeton, and herself.
 Senior citizens will remember the building as being a grocery store and residence (rear) of the late Mr. and Mrs. John Shew Sr. The transaction took place Monday, September 13, 1965.
 The Princeton Public Library, organized in 1933, has occupied the Stern building since March 1948 (1947) when it was owned by Miss Emma Stern, aunt of Hugo H. Stern.
 Only the front portion, which included a main room and a children’s room, was used.
 Six years ago, in July 1959, another room arranged for non-fiction and reference, and a washroom, were rented from Mr. and Mrs. Hugo Stern.”

 Interior improvements followed: new ceiling, wood paneling and new lighting fixtures.
+But the community had outgrown the old library.

 Thanks for reading and caring about local history.